smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 I hope you enjoy these puzzles as much as I have enjoyed creating them!

-As my list of puzzles continues to grow, I have decided to combine the puzzles into one document, broken down into two sections.
+As my list of puzzles continues to grow, I have decided to consolidate the puzzles into a single document, divided into two sections.

 In the first section, I have 77 of the most challenging puzzles I could create, randomly organized and in no specific order.
-These are primarily set-based puzzles, interspersed with a small number of puzzles that require knowledge of constraints, specific data types, cursors, loops, etc...
+These are primarily set-based puzzles, interspersed with a small number of puzzles that require knowledge of constraints, specific data types, cursors, loops, and other related concepts.
-Working through these puzzles will give you an understanding of the SQL language and what types of problems it solves best.
-Remember that SQL is a declarative and not an imperative language, and always think in sets when providing a solution.
+Working through these puzzles will provide you with an understanding of the SQL language and its capabilities, as well as the types of problems it solves best.
+Remember that SQL is a declarative language, not an imperative one, and always think in terms of sets when providing a solution.

 I collected all the puzzles related to permutations, combinations, and sequences in the second set of puzzles.
-Solving these puzzles will require a deeper understanding of your SQL thinking, focusing on such constructs as using recursion or sequence objects to reach the desired output (and, of course, some will require using traditional set-based thinking).
+Solving these puzzles will require a deeper understanding of your SQL thinking, focusing on constructs such as using recursion or sequence objects to achieve the desired output (and, of course, some will require traditional set-based thinking).

-Ultimately, these puzzles resolve to creating number tables, which can be used to fill in gaps, create ranges and tallies, provide custom sorting, and allow you to create set-based solutions over iterative solutions.
+Ultimately, these puzzles resolve to creating number tables, which can be used to fill in gaps, create ranges and tallies, provide custom sorting, and enable the creation of set-based solutions over iterative ones.
 I also included a few puzzles from Part 1 into this set, as they ultimately deal with creating a numbers table.

 I hope navigating through the GitHub repository to find the solutions is straightforward.
 The first set of puzzles is combined into a single SQL document, and the second set has a separate folder with individual solutions, as these solutions are more complex.

-For my sanity, it is easiest not to embed the SQL solutions into this text document and instead provide them separately as SQL files in the GitHub repository.
-If you have any issues navigating the website or GitHub, please contact me, and I would be happy to help.
+For my sanity, it is easiest to not embed the SQL solutions in this text document and instead provide them separately as SQL files in the GitHub repository.
+If you encounter any issues navigating the website or GitHub, please don't hesitate to contact me, and I'll be happy to assist you.

 Answers to these puzzles are located in the following GitHub repository:
 **AdvancedSQLPuzzles/Advanced SQL Puzzles**